 Symptoms can include:

 Hypopituitarism is rare.
 At any given time, between 300 and 455 people in a million may have hypopituitarism.
 A number of endocrinologists believe that hypopituitarism is quite common after brain injuries.
 If this belief is confirmed, then hypopituitarism may be significantly more common than previously believed.

 Most cases of hypopituitarism are not inherited.
 However, there are some very rare genetic abnormalities than can cause hypopituitarism.

-Blood tests are required to check the level of the hormones which are either produced by the pituitary gland itself or peripheral endocrine glands controlled by the pituitary gland.
+Blood tests are required to check the level of the hormones, which are either produced by the pituitary gland itself, or by peripheral endocrine glands controlled by the pituitary gland.
 These blood tests may be one-off samples or the patient may require more detailed testing on a day-unit.
 These are called ‘dynamic’ tests and they measure hormone levels before and after stimulation to see if the normal pituitary gland is working properly.
 They usually last between 1 to 4 hours.

 Other tests may also be organised to try and identify the underlying cause of the hypopituitarism.
 These could include blood tests, scans such as computerised tomography (CT) or magnetic resonance imaging (MRI) scans, and tests for vision.

 Hypopituitarism is treated by replacing the deficient hormones.
 Treatment will be tailored to the individual depending on which hormones they are deficient in:

 Since the treatment of hypopituitarism only involves replacing hormones that the body should be making but is unable to, there should be no side-effects if the appropriate amounts of hormones are replaced.
 Patients will be monitored to ensure they are receiving the correct amount of replacement hormones.
 Some side-effects can occur from hormone replacement if the amount replaced is higher than the individual’s body requirements.
 If the patient has any concerns, they should discuss them with their doctor.